Christian Unity Is Not What You Think It Is

 The Bottom Line On These Misunderstandings

 We can’t just assume someone is a Christian because she says so, attends church, or comes from a Christian family.
-We need to see evidence.
-Keep in mind, though, this isn’t a test to run everyone through.
-Only God can know the spiritual condition of any particular person with certainty.
-Besides, it’s not my job to determine anyone’s salvation.
+We need to see evidence to feel confident we can be in Christian unity.
+Keep in mind, though, only God can truly know the spiritual condition of any particular person with certainty.
+Besides, it’s not our job to determine anyone’s salvation.

 In real life, we see this all play out by investing in others, serving them, walking alongside each other through life with love, and growing in our own faith.
 If there are red flags, they will appear eventually.
 Then, you decide how you can encourage them and if you need to confront them on anything.
 Pray about it, and you’ll know what to (and not to) do.